Taught course

 • access to our close-knit alumni network of linguists who work in international organisations, private bodies and independent agencies

-• evidence of translation skills, including the dissertation you'll complete at the end of the taught part of the course
+• translation skills, which you’ll demonstrate during the dissertation/project you complete at the end of the taught part of the course

 Training opportunities